 9.7.1.
 Wage Subsidy Agreements

-For all Wage Subsidies, an approved Wage Subsidy Agreement, linking Vacancy, Employer and Placement details, must be entered into the Department's IT Systems.
+For all Wage Subsidies, a Wage Subsidy Agreement, linking Vacancy, Employer and Placement details, must be entered into the Department's IT Systems and approved via the Wage Subsidy Employer's Workforce Australia Online for Business account.